Financial Aid and Scholarships

 - Full-time (12 credit hours or more).

 - Three-quarter-time (9, 10 or 11 credit hours).

 - Half-time (6, 7 or 8 credit hours).

 - Less than half-time (5 credit hours or less).

-Attendance will be verified for each credit class for which a student is enrolled before any Title IV financial aid is disbursed.
+Attendance will be verified for each credit class in which a student is enrolled before any Title IV financial aid is disbursed.

-Financial aid will not be disbursed for any credit hours for which class attendance cannot be verified.
+Financial aid will not be disbursed for any credit hours for which class attendance cannot be verified or that do not count towards the student’s program of study.
 The student will be responsible for payment for all charges for which financial aid cannot be applied.